Naveen-Khan/Ai-Based-Clinical-Data-Exprorar-Analysis/README.md

 # AI-Powered Clinical Data Explorer

-## AI for Smarter Patient Care — Track 2

-A transparent, AI-powered research prototype that helps clinical-data researchers define patient cohorts, query structured clinical data, identify relevant data-quality issues, and explore evidence and data provenance.

-> **Research and educational prototype only.
-Not for clinical use.
-> Do not use for diagnosis, treatment, triage, or emergency decisions.**

----
+## 1. Problem Statement

+Clinical research data is often stored across multiple structured database tables, making it difficult for researchers to quickly define patient cohorts, retrieve relevant records, and determine whether the available data is reliable enough for a specific analysis.

 ## 1. Project Overview